 What are digital twins?

 A digital twin can be defined as a virtual replica of the product.
-It starts as a 3D model that is exactly the same as the physical version of the product.
+It starts as a 3D model that is similar to the physical version of the product.
 The main characteristic of a digital twin is that it allows analyzing real-world data and real-time monitoring of the physical product even after it has left the factory, and it is operating in the field.

 The data is collected by means of sensors on the physical version of the product and it is then sent to the digital twin to study the behavior of the physical twin.
 By using this practice, it is possible to: